Spiced mango jam cake

 9” circular baking tin, buttered a little (with a removable base)

-In the meantime, preheat your oven to 180 degrees centigrade.
-Then, in a large mixing bowl, sift the all-purpose flour together with the baking powder and baking soda.
-Then add the ground cassia bark, ground cardamom powder, ground cloves and salt, mix well and set aside until needed.
+In a large mixing bowl, sift the all-purpose flour with baking powder and baking soda.
+Add ground cassia bark, ground cardamom powder, ground cloves, and salt.
+Mix well and set aside.Cream Butter and Sugar:

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.